 Exporting Predictions to this Destination

 Once your Export Destination has been connected, predictions from any Machine Learning Pipeline may be exported directly into your Permutive account.
-To do this, create a Prediction Export and specify that results should be copied to the Permutive Export Destination that you created.
+To do this, first create an empty placeholder segment in Permutive and take note of the segment ID string.
+Next, create a Prediction Export in Cortex and specify that results should be copied to the Permutive Export Destination that you created.

 Once this option is selected, supply the IDs that will be used to format the file according to Permutive’s requirements: